Q. What should I expect from a visit to macc?

 Q. Can I feed my pet prior to their appointment?

-A. Food should be withheld from 10pm the night before, water does not need to be restricted.
+A. If they are coming in for testing or imaging, food should be withheld from midnight the night before, water does not need to be restricted.
+If this a general treatment appointment, fasting is usually not required.
 If your pet has a medical condition where fasting is inappropriate, please contact macc or your veterinarian for advice.

 Q. How long is a consultation?

 A. Initial consultations usually last between 45 minutes to 1 hour.
-Chemotherapy treatments and revisits take 20 – 60 minutes.
-Any necessary diagnostic tests (i.e. ultrasound, biopsy) may be able to be performed that day, or scheduled for a day that suits you.
+Chemotherapy treatments and revisits take 45 – 60 minutes.
+Any necessary diagnostic tests (i.e. ultrasound, biopsy) may be able to be performed that day, if so your pet may need to be in clinic longer.

 Q. Will my pet get sick if treated with chemotherapy?